 In contrast, if a person were to be found with a small amount of marijuana in Japan, if found guilty, he could face up to 10 years in prison if found guilty.
 Quite a contrast to the states (unless you live in the "bible belt).

 It is interesting, though, if you speak to some Japanese citizens who are quite familiar with the US, and its legal system, they truly are outraged at their legal system for reform, to create stronger penalties for various crimes.
 I have seen major demonstrations in some of the different areas of Tokyo, some being in Shinjuku, Ueno, and Shibuya, expressing this very idea.

 As the article mentions about SOFA, this became the major point of emphasis initially when the rape occurred.
 The Japanese court system wanted the airman "badly" to be put into the Japanese legal system.
-The time that it did eventually take for the US to hand him over really "kicked the bee hive" with the Japanese public, and lawmakers.
+The time that it did eventually take for the US to hand him over really "kicked the beehive" with the Japanese public, and lawmakers.

 I feel Japan's desires to modify SOFA are of merit, but total loss of a SOFA agreement is not an option.
 I don't know all of the particular details (it is quite lengthy, and involves UCMJ), but I feel that the service members need to have their US rights protected while serving in Japan, or in any other country.
 When conditions are appropriate, then the person should (and in most cases) will be handed over to the host govt.
-Presently Japan lawmakers are wanting servicemembers to be immediately handed over to Japanese officials.
-"Immediately" being the key word.
+Presently Japan lawmakers want servicemembers to be immediately handed over to Japanese officials.
+"Immediately" is the keyword.
 This strips the US servicemember of his US rights "immediately."
 I think it is fair that conditions for being handed over should be relooked, but I find it hard to see the US military to give in 100% in this issue...